bequia tourism logo

 Spring and Industry

-Travel east out of Port Elizabeth (along the only road) and you will come to the lush meadow of Spring, with tall waving coconut palms, and quietly grazing cows, horses and sheep.
-This land was once the Spring Plantation - one of the largest on Bequia, and the ruins of the old sugar mill are still standing.
-These have now been sympathetically converted in to a thriving pottery and artist's studio.
+Travel north-east out of Port Elizabeth (along the only road) and you will come to the lush landscape of Spring, with elegant waving coconut palms and quietly grazing cows and sheep.

 Just off the "main" road, behind the coconut palms are some crumbling overgrown ruins and an old well which are an evocative reminder of the area's past, and well worth exploring.